dannyflax/CSE-5912-Capstone/README.md

 # Erebus

-Erebus is a game written in Unity, made from a team of 6 student engineers.
+Erebus is a game written in Unity, made from a team of 6 engineers.

 It features both 2D and 3D platforming puzzles that interact with one another.